jacobmetcalfe/Python_Crash_Course/README.md

 ## Requirements
 - Python 2.7+
 - IDE that can run Python
-- My personal reccomended items are above.
+- My personally reccomended items are above.

 ## License
 I do not own any of the book, I just summarized, and demonstrated the examples of